miscalencu/Google-Chrome-Simple-Weather/README.md

 # Google Chrome - Simple Weather

-Displays the weather using a free weather API provided by Yahoo.
+Chrome extension that displays the weather using a free weather API provided by Yahoo.

 Install from: https://chrome.google.com/extensions/detail/dkgcomhcmhlbdokplmbpkejkojkmjglg